 During my Master’s I had the opportunity to spend six months as an exchange student at Humboldt University of Berlin, Germany.
 This experience helped me to get to know people from all over the world and master my German language skills.

 I graduated in Bachelor’s degree programme General mathematics.
 My Bachelor’s thesis on Fractional Brownian motion was awarded as the best Bachelor’s thesis in mathematics at Charles University in Prague in the academic year 2012-2013.

 My greatest passion are the mountains.
 I enjoy hiking, treking, rock-climbing, skiing, mountaineering,

 During my years at EPFL I organised, as a committee member of the student organisation Club Montagne, rock climbing events for the students.

 Besides the mountain sports I enjoy travelling, learning about new cultures, reading about history and psychology, and tasting craft beer and good coffee.

-I’m interested in languages and thanks to my path through Prague, Berlin, Lausanne and Zurich I had opportunity to learn some.
+I’m interested in languages and thanks to my path through Prague, Berlin, and Lausanne had opportunity to learn some.
 I regularly take part in language exchange events.

 - English: full professional proficiency, C1-C2.